casanet/casanet-server/remote/README.md

 1) In local server set remote server settings with remote server uri (`ws://remote-server-domain/` or `wss://remote-server-domain/` case using HTTPS) and generated key (PUT /remote).
 1) In remote server get availble useres of local server (GET /servers/local-users/{localServerId}).
-1) In remote server edit local server valid users with one or more users that you want to give then access via remote server. (/servers/{localServerId}).
+1) In remote server edit local server valid users with one or more users that you want to give then access via remote server.
+(PUT /servers/{localServerId}).
 1) That's it, now you can access local server API via remote server.

 ## Remote server API